SmokinCaterpillar/pypet/doc/source/cookbook/environment.rst

     a string, a new trajectory with that name is created.
 You can access the new trajectory via `v_trajectory` property.
 If a new trajectory is created, the comment and dynamically imported classes are added to the trajectory.

+* `add_time`

+    Whether the current time in format XXXX_XX_XX_XXhXXmXXs is added to the trajectory name if the trajectory is newly created.

+* `comment`

+    The comment that will be added to a newly created trajectory.

 * `dynamically_imported_classes`